 LB: Aimé Mignot (France)

 Mignot started his career in 1953 with AIX in the second division.
 He joined Olympique Lyonnais in 1955.
-He played over 400 games for Lyons between 1955 and 1966.
-He won the Coup de France in 1964 as the captain of the team and reached the semi0final of Cup Winners Cup the same year.
+He played over 400 games for them between 1955 and 1966.
+He won the Coup de France in 1964 as the captain of the team and reached the semi-final of Cup Winners Cup the same year.
 Two years after his retirement, he became the manager of the club.

 LB: Éric Abidal (France)

-In his career, he played mainly for Lyon and Barcelona, winning 21 major titles the two teams combined, including two Champions League trophies with the latter.
+In his career, Eric Abidal played mainly for Lyon and Barcelona, winning 21 major titles the two teams combined, including two Champions League trophies with the latter.
 His later career was marked by liver disease, resulting in a transplant.
-A French international across nine years, Abidal represented the nation in two World Cups – finishing second in 2006 – and Euro 2008.
+A French international across nine years, Abidal represented the nation in two World Cups – finishing second in 2006 – and European Championship in 2008.

 DM: Jérémy Toulalan (France)

-Toulalan started his career at hometown club Nantes and made his debut in March 2002.
-His performances during the 2004–05 season earned him the UNFP Ligue 1 Player of the Year award and also an appearance in the Team of the Year.
-In May 2006, Toulalan joined Lyon on a four-year contract and helped the team win back-to-back league titles in 2007 and 2008.
-In June 2011, he joined Málaga.
-Two seasons later, he joined Monaco.
+Toulalan started his career at hometown club Nantes in 2002.
+He won the UNFP Ligue 1 Player of the Year award and also an appearance in the Team of the Year.
+In 2006, he joined Lyon, and helped the team win back-to-back league titles in 2007 and 2008.
+He also played for Málaga and AS Monaco.
 He was capped 36 times.
 He went to Euro 2008.
 At the WC Finals in 2010, he was one of the players punished for the strike.

 DM: Mahamadou Diarra (Mali)